severalnines/docs/user-guide/admin_settings.rst

 Import
 ``````

-Import keys and certificates that are uploaded into ClusterControl server.
-Before you perform the import action, bear in mind that:
+Import keys and certificates into ClusterControl's certificate repository.
+The imported keys and certificates can then be used to enable SSL encryption for server-client connection or Galera replication at a later stage.
+Before you perform the import action, bear in mind to:

 1. Upload your certificate and key to a directory on the ClusterControl Controller host
 2. Uncheck the self-signed certificate checkbox if the certificate is not self-signed